-The change in the fair value of a hedging instrument is recognized in the statement of profit or loss as other expense.
-The change in the fair value of the hedged item attributable to the risk hedged is recorded as part of the carrying value of the hedged item and is also recognized in the statement of profit or loss as other expense.
+The change in the fair value of a hedging instrument is recognized in the statement of operations as other expense.
+The change in the fair value of the hedged item attributable to the risk hedged is recorded as part of the carrying value of the hedged item and is also recognized in the statement of operations as other expense.